crixthegreat/Tower-of-Fortune/README.md

 ### [game]
 - add the event of TENT (enchanting the item and healing the player)
-- add the event of crop (reclaim the gold and all the items, including the ones in the item box and equiped, of the dead player)
+- add the event of the corpse (reclaim the gold and all the items, including the ones in the item box and equipped, of the dead player)

 ### [save_load_layer]
 - ~~delete save slot~~ (done)